bioforensics/mixder/README.md

 ## Details

-MixDeR has three modules:
+MixDeR has four modules:
+1. Ancestry prediction
-1. EFM mixture deconvolution
+2. EFM mixture deconvolution
-2. Calculate validation metrics
+3. Calculate validation metrics
-3. Create GEDmatch PRO reports
+4. Create GEDmatch PRO reports

 EFM mixture deconvolution must be run at least once.
 If it’s been run previously, the other modules can be run using the existing